VictoriqueMoe/victoriqueMoe/README.md

 <p align="center">
 I write TypeScript, break things in the name of security, and occasionally contribute to open source when the mood strikes.<br/>
-Currently maintaining WaifuVault and working on Discord bots.
+Creator and maintainer of WaifuVault and working on Discord bots.
 Aviation enthusiast on the side.
 </p>

 <br/>